Desert Strike

-1992 retro games Amiga gamesApple gamesPC gamesSega gamesNintendo games
+1992 video games Amiga gamesApple gamesPC gamesSega gamesNintendo games

 A shoot ’em up game with a twist - you actually need to think from time to time and choose when and how approach the enemies.